Fed Con Law (FCGL)

 FCGL 0320.
 State and Local Government.
 (2 or 3 Credits)

 This course addresses major legal issues facing state and local governments in a time of rapid change, including (1) the distribution of power between federal, state and local governments; (2) how states allocate authority among legislatures, the judiciary, and the state executive branch; (3) the forms, structure, powers, financing, and liability of local governments, and (4) the relationship of state and local governments both to public employees and the public.
 The course will cover legal developments across the country, but will also highlight key aspects of New York State and New York City law.
 A key course goal is to highlight the immediate relevance of state and local governance, given that law school courses often focus on federal regulation and federal decision making.
 We will supplement the textbook with case studies after becoming familiar with the basic structure of state and local relationships.
-Students in this course will be evaluated on a combination of short essays and an end-of-semester exam.
+Students in this course will be evaluated on an end-of-semester exam.